kevintshoemaker/R-Bootcamp/module1_4.txt

 # PACKAGES!
 ##############

-install.packages("modeest")    # run this if you haven't yet installed the package!
+install.packages("modeest")    # run this if you haven't yet installed the package from CRAN!

 library(modeest)    # load the package: This is package 'modeest' written by P. PONCET.